-Yes.
 Damages in competition claims are intended to be compensatory: they are intended to place the victim in the position he or she would have been in had the infringement not occurred.

-In exceptional circumstances, where compensatory damages would be an inadequate remedy, damages may in principle be awarded on a restitutionary basis (ie, an account of the profits earned unjustly by the defendant), although this has not happened in practice.
+In exceptional circumstances, where compensatory damages would be an inadequate remedy, damages may, in principle, be awarded on a restitutionary basis (ie, an account of the profits earned unjustly by the defendant), although this has not happened in practice.

-UK draft Regulations that seek to implement the EU Damages Directive prohibit awards of exemplary damages in antitrust actions.
+UK Regulations that implement the EU Damages Directive prohibit awards of exemplary damages in antitrust actions.
 Previously, exemplary damages had been awarded in Cardiff Bus.

-33 Appeals
+Appeals